 Smoked pork tenderloin wrapped in bacon is an easy, tasty dinner that slow-cooks on the smoker to crispy perfection.
 It’s a gorgeous, show-stopping piece of meat that will have your pork-lovin’ dinner guests squealing with delight!

 This smoked bacon wrapped pork tenderloin is one of our favorite bacon dinner recipes because it has so much flavor and is very simple to put together.
 Pre-cooking the bacon strips for a few minutes in the oven before wrapping them around the pork makes them extra crispy and perfectly browned.

 Don’t have a smoker or pellet grill?
 No problem!
 This recipe can easily be prepared in the oven.
 Just scroll down for directions.

 If you love smoky flavors, be sure to check out How to Cook Bacon on a Pellet Grill and our Smoked Baked Beans with Bacon.
-And for more “meat wrapped in meat,” you might also enjoy this Bacon Weave Meatloaf and these ever-popular Bacon Wrapped Little Smokies appetizers!
+And for more “meat wrapped in meat,” you might also enjoy this Bacon Weave Meatloaf, savory Turkey Tenderloins Wrapped in Bacon, and these ever-popular Bacon Wrapped Little Smokies appetizers!

 This post may contain affiliate links.
 Please see our disclosure statement.

 Want to get right to the good stuff?
 Click on any of these headings to jump ahead: